konacloud/kona.js/README.md

 ### HOW to Use Object in Kona

-You can use JS Object or Java Object, for example
+Diferents ways to create objects, you can use JS Object or Java Object, for example

 ```